ewerlopes/phd_robogame/README.md

 * Fluidity

 ## Credits
 This piece of code was originally desined by the Music Technology Group - Universitat Pompeu Fabra / Escola Superior de Música de Catalunya.
 Specifically, it was created and maintained by Álvaro Sarasúa, in the github repository:  <https://github.com/asarasua/ofxKinectFeatures>, being an application strongly dependent on OpenFrameworks.

-Here, the code has been modified to fit the research developed  at the Artificial Intelligence and Robotics Laboratory (AIRLab) at Politecnico di Milano (Milano-Italy) under the purpose of my PhD research. **The main difference in this code version is that it doesn't depend on OpenFramework anymore, and fluidity as a new descriptor has been included.**
+In this repository, the code has been modified to fit the research developed  at the Artificial Intelligence and Robotics Laboratory (AIRLab) at Politecnico di Milano (Milano-Italy) under the purpose of my PhD research. **The main difference in this code version is that it doesn't depend on OpenFramework anymore, and fluidity as a new descriptor has been included.**

 ## How to use it
 KinectFeatures code was designed to only compute descriptors from motion capture data.
 To track the skeleton from a Kinect device, linking to the Microsoft Kinect SDK or any other framework is need.